How to practise a foreign language for free without travelling

 Of course not!
 Most major (and even some minor) languages are much easier to come across than you think!
 You may live in an English speaking country (or otherwise), but it is filled with people from all around the world, some of which may be happy to help you learn, as well as fellow enthusiastic learners at the same level as you.

 Several years ago, I decided that I wanted to speak Portuguese, but this was while I was living in Paris.
-Using a variation of some of what I say below both there and in other countries, when I arrived in Brazil for the first time I was already able to communicate with and understand the locals pretty well!
+Using a variation of some of what I say below while in France and in other countries, when I arrived in Brazil for the first time I was already able to communicate with and understand the locals pretty well!
 I have been able to regularly practise any language that I choose in almost any location because of this.

 But there is nobody who speaks that language where I live!